 Latex Intolerance Notice

 When a patient states that they are latex intolerant (allergic), the phlebotomist must wear vinyl or nitrile gloves.
-A latex free tourniquet or blood pressure cuff must be used in place of the latex tourniquet.
+A latex-free tourniquet or blood pressure cuff must be used in place of the latex tourniquet.
 Apply tourniquet over the patients clothing or use a towel as a barrier to the skin (rubber contains latex too!).
 When using the blood pressure cuff, inflate pressure to 40 mm).

-Procedure for a Venipuncture:
+Patient Preparation:

 When calling the patient to the drawing area, use their first name and first initial of their last name.
 Greet the patient in a friendly, professional manner using approved scripting: